 Your dog may drool around other dogs due to stress

-In this kind of cases, dogs don’t know what to do.
+In this kind of case, dogs don’t know what to do.
 Because he never meets another dog.
 Therefore, it can lead to increased levels of stress.

 So, excessive drolling in dogs and their stress levels have a huge correlation.

-If you have any experiences about an occasion that introduces a new puppy to an adult dog, you may have noticed excessive salivation from the adult dog.
+If you have any experiences with an occasion that introduces a new puppy to an adult dog, you may have noticed excessive salivation from the adult dog.

 Recommended reading: Why do dogs drool?| in-depth guide with 19 breeds